The application window for Pauahi Foundation’s 2023-24 scholarships is closed.

 Please include your KAPF ID number when submitting art portfolio and/or communication with Pauahi Foundation staff.

-Applicants may obtain their school transcript by contacting their school’s registrar’s office, or if applicable via their school’s online portal.
+Applicants should obtain their school transcript by contacting their school’s registrar’s office, or if applicable, downloading a copy via their school’s online student portal.

 |If you are:||Transcript must show:|

 A current high school senior

 Final grade information and GPA (total and/or cumulative) for the first 6 semesters of completed high school work.